Thatched Roof Cost

 Scaffolding Cost

 Many thatched roof contractors will include the cost of scaffolding in the overall job quote they give to you.
-However, sometimes this will be an additional cost.
+However, sometimes this will be an additional cost due to requiring a separate scaffolding company to supply the equipment and put it up on site.

 The overall cost of hiring scaffolding will depend on the length of time that it is needed.
-The average cost to hire scaffolding is around £950 – £1,150 per week.
+The average scaffolding hire cost is around £4,500.

 Waste Removal Cost